Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: The problem

 In this work we present \CCC, our proposed approach to control, calibrate and characterize QPUs.
-The paper is organized as follows: In Sec. \ref{sec:CCC} we present the conceptual steps of \CCC, and in Sec. \ref{sec:example} we illustrate the \CCC\ methodology by example, showing how these steps are implemented.
-This is followed-up by a more in-depth look into \CCC\ in Sec. \ref{sec:CCC-in-detail}, detailing the experiment modelling and simulation, choices of optimization algorithms and cost functions, and methods of model analysis.
-We conclude with a discussion of the effort's current status and long-term directions.
-The supplementary material includes: A review of prior work in this field, a comparison of gradient-free algorithms, a description of the open-source implementation and a mathematical framework to compare simulation and experimental data.
+The paper is organized as follows: We present the conceptual steps of \CCC\ in Sec. \ref{sec:CCC} and illustrate the methodology by example in Sec. \ref{sec:example}, showing how these steps are implemented.
+Sec. \ref{sec:CCC-in-detail} includes a detailed description of the modeling, optimization procedures, the data comparison function and relevant prior work.
+We conclude in \ref{sec:discussion} with a discussion of the effort's current status and long-term directions.

-\section{\CCC\ - Control, Calibration and Characterization}
+\section{\CCC\ -- Control, Calibration, and Characterization}

 Current methodology relies on tailored routines to extract individual parameters of the system's model (characterization) or fine-tune specific parameters of pulses used (calibration) \cite{Sheldon2016, Sheldon2016single}.
-This approach becomes cumbersome and impractical as the number of model and pulse parameters increase.
+This approach becomes cumbersome and impractical as the number of model and pulse parameters increases.
 With \CCC\ we propose a different paradigm: Optimizing a figure of merit that is sensitive to the set of parameters we care about.
-This eliminates the need to design per-parameter measurements, and thus provides a more general approach. \CCC\ at its core is comprised of three separate optimizations, implementing respectively the tasks of control, calibration and characterization: \begin{description}[leftmargin=8pt] \item[\cOne] Given a model, find the pulse shapes which maximize fidelity with a target operation.
-Pulse shapes may be constrained by an ansatz or allow direct arbitrary waveform generator (AWG) parameterization.
-For details see Sec. \ref{C1}. \item[\cTwo] Given pulses, calibrate their parameters to maximize a figure of merit measured by the actual experiment, thus improving beyond the limits of a deficient model.
-All pulse parameters are calibrated simultaneously.
-For details see Sec. \ref{C2}. \item[\cThree] Given control pulses and their experimental measurement outcome, optimize model parameters to best reproduce the results.
-Enhance the model if needed.
-For details see Sec. \ref{C3}. \end{description}
+This eliminates the need to design per-parameter measurements, and thus provides a more general approach. \CCC\ at its core is composed of three separate optimizations, respectively implementing the tasks of control, calibration, and characterization: \begin{description}[leftmargin=8pt] \item[\cOne] Given a model, find the pulse shapes that maximize fidelity with a target operation.
+Pulse shapes may be constrained by an ansatz or allow direct arbitrary waveform generator (AWG) parameterization. \item[\cTwo] Given pulse shapes, calibrate their parameters, if possible simultaneously, to maximize a figure of merit measured by the actual experiment, thus improving beyond the limits of a deficient model. \item[\cThree] Given control pulses and their experimental measurement outcome, optimize model parameters to best reproduce the results.
+Enhance the model if needed. \end{description}